 Each local school board has their own policies to help guide schools in their district.
 Policies define the direction and intent of the school board.
 Most districts have a policy about medication administration that applies to all students.
 You may find the policies on the school website and in the student handbook.
 The Arc Minnesota recommends that parents or guardians review their school district’s policies.

 It is recommended that you have an Individualized Healthcare Plan (IHP) if you receive services through an Individualized Education Program (IEP) or a Section 504 Plan.

-Students may be able to possess their medication (for example, an asthma rescue inhaler) if they have written consent from parents/guardians/responsible parties and medical providers.
-This form is often called “Request to Administer Medication at School”.
-The form is completed yearly.
-To be able to do this, the school nurse must meet with the student.
-The nurse must document that student can carry their own medication.
+You may be able to carry your medication if you have written permission from parents, guardians, and medical providers.
+Schools provide a form for medication administration.
+Complete this form every year.
+The school nurse must meet with the you.
+The nurse must document that you can carry your own medication.

 Medication Administration and School Staff

 A nurse licensed by the Board of Teaching is responsible for nursing services in the school.
 This includes medication administration.

 The school nurse determines what other school staff can give medication.
 That individual is called an Unlicensed Assistive Personnel (UAP).